godotengine/godot-docs/getting_started/step_by_step/intro_to_the_editor_interface.rst

 At the top, from left to right, you can see the **main menus**, the **workspaces**, and the **playtest buttons**.

-On the left side you have the **FileSystem dock**, where you’ll manage your project files and assets.
+On the left side, you have the **FileSystem dock**, where you’ll manage your project files and assets.

 |image11|

-On the right side you’ll find the **Scene dock** that lists the active scene’s content and the **Inspector** in the bottom right corner.
+On the right side, you’ll find the **Scene dock**, that lists the active scene’s content and the **Inspector** in the bottom right corner.

 |image12|

-In the center you have the **Toolbar** at the top, where you’ll find tools to move, scale or lock your scene’s objects.
+In the center, you have the **Toolbar** at the top, where you’ll find tools to move, scale or lock your scene’s objects.
 It changes as you jump to different workspaces.